August 26, 2011

 shines on all my best ideas,

-but I remember the light hissing out each day
+but I remember the light hissing out

-under murdered clouds.
+under murderous clouds.

-Underneath that black tarp
+Beneath that black tarp

 secret fishes shuttle back and forth

-stealing away meaning from words and thoughts;
+stealing meaning from word and thought;

 every feeling that tries to form.

-There is nothing under the sea.
+There is nothing beneath.

-I will show you the sea.
+I will show you the sea;

-We might live there, even,
+"We might live there, even,"

-misplaced and wandering as
+misplaced and wandering

-wavecrash explosions salt us
+as wavecrash explosions

 There among the dead things that wash up